wwerkk/transfer-m4l/README.md

 - Use as an audio effect on any channel you like.
 - You can change the loaded model using the menu.
 - Turn up the Wet output gain.
-- Latent vectors can be offset and scaled using the multisliders, the menu below offset controls wavefolding settings in case your values go out of -4 - 4 range.
+- Latent vectors can be offset and scaled using the multisliders, the menu below offset controls wavefolding settings in case your latent values go out of ``-4`` to ``4`` range.
 - You can save the current settings by clicking on the ``preset`` object on the far right while holding *Shift*.
 ## Adding your own models
 To add your own model and enable loading it dynamically:
+1. Make sure the model was exported with the ``--streaming`` flag and it's in your Max path or repo directory.
-1. In the ``transfer.amxd`` patch, add your model name as an item to the ``live.menu`` object.
+2. In the ``transfer.amxd`` patch, add your model name as an item to the ``live.menu`` object.
-2. That's it!
+3. That's it!